Hyundai Ioniq Plug-In (2016-2022) interior, dashboard & comfort

 - 2Range, MPG, CO2 & chargingOfficially, the Hyundai Ioniq Plug-In will cover an astounding distance per gallon of fuel.
 Just make sure you keep the batteries charged

-- 5Interior & comfort - currently readingThere are lots of goodies as standard on the Hyundai Ioniq Plug-In, although some of the interior materials look and feel cheap
+- 5Interior, dashboard & comfort - currently readingThere are lots of goodies as standard on the Hyundai Ioniq Plug-In, although some of the interior materials look and feel cheap

 - 8Owner reviewLondoner Keith Ware shares his ownership experience of the Hyundai Ioniq Plug-In Hybrid